 An investigation into Son’s disappearance was conducted over the course of the next five days, but on the morning of April 30, a private rescuer and his dog found Son’s body in the Han River, near the place where he was presumed to have gone missing.

 The entire incident gained major traction in the media from the get go, possibly due to Son’s father actively participating in interviews with media outlets and also writing about the progress of events on his blog.
 As it was later revealed that there were gashes on the back of Son’s head, an autopsy was performed to determine the cause of death.
-Despite the family’s active inquiry into the death of their son, the police have released relatively little information, and rumors and speculation are rampant.
+Despite the family’s active inquiries into the death of their son, the police have released relatively little information, and rumors and speculation are rampant.
 The friend who was with Son until his disappearance is under suspicion in the eyes of the public for various reasons, including: 1) that he phoned his mother at around 3:30am on the day Son disappeared, a fact he only disclosed when the police checked his phone bill.
-He explained that he had been drunk at the time and had told his mother that Son was asleep and wouldn’t wake up; 2) that he had Son’s phone in his pocket instead of his own.
-He claimed the phones had accidentally been switched in their drunken state, despite being different makes; 3) that when Son’s father asked for his shoes, in order to determine the exact location where Son supposedly fell and rolled on the ground (as the friend had described), he said that he’d thrown them away.
+He explained that he had been drunk at the time and had told his mother that Son was asleep and wouldn’t wake up; 2) that Son’s phone was his friend’s pocket, not Son’s own.
+He claimed the phones had accidentally been switched in their drunken states, despite being different makes; 3) that when Son’s father asked for his shoes, in order to determine the exact location where Son supposedly fell and rolled on the ground (as the friend had described), he said that he’d thrown them away.

 Son’s funeral was held on May 5, which is Children’s Day in Korea.
 In his very last blog post, Son’s father posted a letter he’d read at the funeral:

 Jeong-min, a gift sent to me by the heavens,

 I’ve done nothing to deserve a good son like you, and so I’ve always thought of you as a gift.